briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     general or special election, or if the person campaigns as a write-in candidate in any primary, general or special election.
 "Public servant" does not include an employee, officer, or governor-appointed member of the board of directors of the nonprofit corporation formed under Ohio R.C.
-187.01.
+    [187.01][ORC Section 187.01].

 3. _(c)_ "Party official" means any person who holds an elective or appointive post in a political party in the United States or this State, by virtue of which